Thou Art Lord can be seen as the offspring of Rotting Christ and Necromantia,

 (17 Jan.
 2012)

-Tholis) came together to create the intense Hellenic Black Metal band, Thou Art Lord.
-Some might have looked at this as merely
+(Sakis Tholis) came together to create the intense Hellenic black metal band, Thou Art Lord.
+Some might have looked at this

-a collaboration between the minds behind Necromantia and Rotting Christ, though Magus was actually a member of Rotting Christ
+as merely a collaboration between the minds behind Necromantia and Rotting Christ, though Magus was actually a member of Rotting

-at this time, anyway.
-In reality, he was involved in quite a large number of projects, proving to be a very creative and motivated
+Christ at this time, anyway.
+In reality, he was involved in quite a large number of projects, proving to be a very creative

-musician.
-At any rate, by 1994, they released the debut full-length from Thou Art Lord, titled Eosforos
+and motivated musician.
+At any rate, by 1994, they released the debut full-length from Thou Art Lord, titled Eosforos (meaning "Lucifer").

-Lilith" is an intense way to open the album, slowly fading from the nothingness and then completely annihilating all in its
+the Lust of Lilith" is an intense way to open the album, slowly fading from the nothingness and then completely annihilating

-path.
-It begins with furious riffing and pounding drums, before transitioning to a mid-paced section, and then speeding up
+all in its path.
+It begins with furious riffing and pounding drums, before transitioning to a mid-paced section, and then

 rasps and deeper vocals.
 During the faster moments, this song utilizes the staccato riffing that this scene is so well known